zacharski/cpsc405/bootloader.md

      CS selector  0xf000
      CS base      0xffff0000

 Many of you used the Raspberry Pi in your architecture class, which is nice and clean, so you may not enjoy this part too much.
 The Intel 8086 was developed in 1976.
-To maintain backward compatibility (not a bad thing in general) even with their last Core X processors with 18 cores.
+Even in their current CPU chips, for example the Core X processors with 18 cores, Intel has elected to maintain some backward compatibility with the original chip designed in 1976.
 This leads to some wonkiness that we need to deal with.

 ### 3. Real Mode
-When an Intel processor starts--even the latest and greatest Intel processor--, it is in [real mode]9https://en.wikipedia.org/wiki/Real_mode).
+When an Intel processor starts--even the latest and greatest Intel processor--, it is in [real mode](https://en.wikipedia.org/wiki/Real_mode).
 The Intel 8086 had a 20-bit address bus.
 Now let me ask you this.
 How much memory can that bus address?
 Pause, do some mental calisthenics, and figure it out .....

      .
      .